JavaScript Constructor Function

 function Person () {

-Hence, when an object accesses the properties, it can directly access the property as person1.name.
+Hence, when an object accesses the name property of the constructor function, it can directly access it as person1.name.

 JavaScript Constructor Function Parameters